trueos/pcbsd/src-qt5/docs/using.rst

 KDE Accessibility Tools
 -----------------------

 To install the KDE accessibility tools, use :ref:`AppCafe®`.
-Check the "Search all available PBI and packages" in "App Search" and search for the "kdeaccessibility" package.
+Check the "Search all available software" in "App Search" and search for the "kdeaccessibility" package.

 The KDE-Accessibility component installs the following software: